“What are you afraid of? No one’s asking you to have a baby!”

 We’re up the creek and you want to hock the paddle!

 Though the gender-bending farce had never really been done to this scale before this, it’s fairly commonplace now, when we regularly have fish-out-of-water comedies.
 What makes this movie stand out are the great situational comedy and brilliant writing.
 Though the humor is a mixture of highbrow and lowbrow, there are no cheap gags or senseless shock humor—every gag is perfectly placed and expertly executed.
 Even some of the pop culture references are still funny, such as Curtis’s ridiculous Cary Grant impression.
+(Grant himself actually found the impersonation to be amusing.
+Wilder showed him the film, then asked about it, to which Grant replied, in an exaggerated accent mimicking Curtis, “I don’t talk like that!”)
 Also, the final line of the film was voted the #48 greatest movie quote by the American Film Institute.

 Some Like it Hot does a great job of presenting hilarious dialogue and situations while also continuously raising the stakes of the game and increasing the tension.
-It’s funny, but it holds your attention the whole time.
+The cross-dressing-men-join-an-all-female-band thing had actually been done recently, in a 1951 German film, Fanfaren der Liebe (Fanfares of Love), but in that film, it was just a simple gag; here, it’s a matter of life and death for these characters.
+This film is funny, but the stakes are high and it holds your attention the whole time.
 As the situations and relationships become more hilariously convoluted, you wonder how things will resolve.
 And when the big reveal finally hits at the end, it’s just as smart and funny as the rest of the film.

 Some Like it Hot is a timeless comedy that holds up very well today and is still rightly considered one of the best—if not the best—comedies of all time.
 My teenage son enjoyed this movie as much as I did, and that’s a huge testament to how smart and accessible this humor is.
 My only criticism would be a few overly-long musical numbers featuring Marilyn Monroe, but these are to be expected in a Monroe film.
 But, as they say, nobody’s perfect!